shinjith-dev/pomtick/CONTRIBUTING.md

 # Contributing

 If you would like to contribute by developing a new feature or by fixing bugs/errors, follow these steps.
-If you're not sure on what to contribute, feel free to choose from `Pending Features & Fixes`.
+If you're not sure on what to contribute, feel free to choose from `Pending Features & Fixes` and add it as a github issue.

 - Fork this repository;
 - Create a new feature/bugfix branch based on the `main` branch;